ATCBE Content Outline 2025

 Examination Preparation Guidance

-As part of the 2022 Job Analysis, art therapists were asked to respond to survey questions seeking to better understand the practice of art therapy including descriptions of their client populations, media/materials utilized and work environments.
-The most highly endorsed responses are provided below to assist examinees in their examination preparation as these areas will be represented in the examination content.
+As part of the 2022 Job Analysis, art therapists were asked to respond to survey questions seeking to understand better the practice of art therapy, including descriptions of their client populations, media/materials utilized, and work environments.
+The most highly endorsed responses are provided below to assist examinees in their examination preparation, as these areas will be represented in the examination content.
 Please note: The examination content is not limited to the areas below but will primarily cover the most reflective aspects of art therapy practice.

 Client Populations